xionluhnis/node-svd/README.md

 node-svd
 ========

-Node.js module for [SVDLIBC](http://tedlab.mit.edu/~dr/SVDLIBC/) providing fast *Singular-Value-Decomposition with ease*.
+Node.js module for [SVDLIBC](http://tedlab.mit.edu/~dr/SVDLIBC/) providing fast *Singular-Value-Decomposition* with ease.

 How to use
 ==========